Ketanji Brown Jackson

-Ketanji Onyika Brown Jackson (born Ketanji Onyika Brown; /kəˈtɑːndʒi/ kə-TAHN-jee; born September 14, 1970) is an American jurist who serves as an associate justice of the Supreme Court of the United States.
-Jackson was nominated to the Supreme Court by President Joe Biden on February 25, 2022.
-She was confirmed by the United States Senate on April 7, 2022, and sworn into office on June 30.
-She was previously a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 2021 to 2022.
+Ketanji Onyika Brown Jackson (née Brown; /kəˈtɑːndʒi/ kə-TAHN-jee; born September 14, 1970) is an American lawyer and jurist who is an associate justice of the Supreme Court of the United States.
+Jackson was nominated to the Supreme Court by President Joe Biden on February 25, 2022, and confirmed by the U.S. Senate and sworn into office that same year.
+She is the first black woman, the first former federal public defender, and the sixth woman to serve on the United States Supreme Court.